fbpx

 While you may like purple and green rocks, your neighbors might not appreciate how it clashes with their adjacent property.
 Red lava rocks might work perfectly against a desert-style home, but might not be the best choice for a ski chalet home.
 Choose rocks that complement your home and the overall neighborhood in general.

-Large colourful river gravel in water feature
+large colourful river gravel in water feature

 9. Reflection pool with decorative gravel